tmacdevitt11/tmacdevitt11/README.md

 ## Hi 👋 I'm [Tommy!](https://www.linkedin.com/in/twm11/)

-I’m currently looking for opportunities to apply my skills and acumen in a data analyst role 📊.
+I’m currently looking for opportunities to apply my skills and acumen in a data centered role 📊.
 Most recently, I was a product manager at a wholesale building materials distributor.
 I graduated from Willamette University in ‘21 with my Master’s of Business Administration 🎓, and a certificate in data science 🔬, on top of my Bachelors ‘20 📜.
 I’ve always been a ‘why’ guy.
 I love gaining a deeper understanding of the world by using data to uncover latent insights to illuminate that ‘why’ 💡. **Check out my pinned repo’s to see some of my work.**

 - Here's a link to my [resume!](https://docs.google.com/document/d/14QLQHABnVVaC3EqIFh9Hdjh6xwxSUZbcwj2gmTlTEaI/edit#)